UVSasa/Wazuh-Siem/docs/00-overview.md

 The primary objective of this lab is to:
 - Learn how to install, configure, and manage a Wazuh-based SIEM.
-- Monitor system activity and detect suspicious behavior using logs and alerts.
+- Make sure our manger can monitor system activity and detect suspicious behavior using logs and alerts.
 - Tune alert noise by writing and applying custom rules.
 - Document the process for both personal learning and future reference.